Movement for the officiality of the Asturian language

-The movement for the officiality of the Asturian language (movimientu pola oficialidá de la llingua asturiana in Asturian), also known as the movement for the officiality (movimientu pola oficialidá) is the social movement present in Asturias that demands that the Statute of Autonomy of the Principality of Asturias give Asturian the same role than Spanish, like it occurs in other Autonomous Communities with its own language.
+The movement for the officiality of the Asturian language (movimientu pola oficialidá de la llingua asturiana in Asturian), also known as the movement for the officiality (movimientu pola oficialidá) is the social movement present in Asturias, in northwest Spain, that demands that the Statute of Autonomy of the Principality of Asturias give Asturian the same role as Spanish, like it occurs in other Autonomous Communities with its own language.

 Ideology

 The movement is based on the idea that the Asturian language, as the language of the Principality of Asturias, deserves a similar treatment to that of other regional languages in Spanish (Basque language in the Basque Country, Catalan language in Catalonia, Valencian Community and Balearic Islands and Galician language in Galicia), as well as supporting the idea that it is an intangible heritage worth preserving, so the official status is needed in order to ensure its survival.
 Other views of the movement, more focused on the civil rights emphasize the lack of rights that the average citizen has, if he wants to use Asturian at the administration.